Anticyclotomic Iwasawa theory of abelian varieties of $\mathrm{GL}_2$-type at non-ordinary primes II: Signed bipartite Euler systems

 of $\LL$-modules.

-We are ready to state and prove the control theorem for signed local conditions at $p$: \begin{proposition} Let $\fP\neq p\Lambda$ be a height-one prime and $\bullet\in\{+,-\}$.
-Recall that $k_\infty/K_p$ is the extension obtained from localizing the anticyclotomic $\Zp$-extension at the unique prime above $p$.
-The maps
+The following control theorem for signed local conditions at $p$ is a technical ingredient in our later arguments. \begin{proposition} Let $\fP\neq p\Lambda$ be a height-one prime and $\bullet\in\{+,-\}$.
+Let $k_\infty$ be the anticyclotomic $\ZZ_p$-extension of the unramified quadratic extension $K_p$ of $\QQ_p$.
+Then the maps

-where the second map is induced from \eqref{eqn_2023_04_19_1601}, have finite kernels and cokernels bounded by constants that depend only on $[\cO_\fP:\LL/\fP]$.
+where the latter is induced from \eqref{eqn_2023_04_19_1601}, have finite kernels and cokernels bounded by constants that depend only on $[\cO_\fP:\LL/\fP]$.